-Creative arts-based educational practices with autistic students in secondary schools: A convergent integrated mixed-method systematic review
+Creative arts-based educational practices with 11-19 year old autistic students: A convergent integrated mixed-method systematic review

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Literature exploring how successfully creative arts-based educational practices (CAEPs) are used with autistic students depicts a positive picture.
-However, findings are disjointed and appear to have been framed by an ableist corrective ideology.
-This mixed-methods systematic review applies a neurodiversity affirmative paradigm to frame evidence on the nature of CAEPs, stakeholders’ perceptions of CAEPs, and CAEP outcomes, when CAEPs are used with autistic students in secondary schools.
+Literature exploring how successfully creative arts-based educational practices (CAEPs) are used with 11-19 year old autistic students depicts a positive picture.
+However, findings are disjointed and appear to have been framed by a corrective, pathology-focussed ideology.
+This mixed-methods systematic review provides an objective synthesis of evidence on the nature of CAEPs, stakeholders’ perceptions of CAEPs, and CAEP outcomes, when CAEPs are used with 11-19 year old autistic students.
+Following this, the discussion contextualises the synthesis within a neurodiversity affirmative paradigm, which is a novel approach in this field of research.
 In total, 15 qualitative, 6 quantitative and 3 mixed methods reports were identified and included in the convergent integrated qualitative synthesis, resulting in four integrated findings: (1) perceptions of autism, (2) the nature of CAEPs, (3) CAEP outcomes, and (4) barriers and facilitators.
-These findings will be contextualised in a discussion of the conflicts that arose during the quality appraisal process, the potential biases and the paradigmatic framing of the included reports, and the numerous gaps in research that remain.
+These findings will be contextualised in a discussion about the conflicts that arose during the quality appraisal process, the potential biases and the paradigmatic framing of the included reports, and the numerous gaps in research that remain.